mattsnelson/myrepo/README.md

 And finally, here's a line of code I did in RStudio from my macbookmarch 2020 - setting up git and rstudio on mbp again

+edited from MBP in Rstudio - and updating via git.